Arizona we have a problem

 In Montreal, a Cuban man stabbed his girlfriend to death more times than Arias did and received 12 years.
 It was a crime of passion.
 The same thing happened recently between two men, and it was premeditated.
 The attacker will be eligible for parole in 17 years.

-Dr. Martin MacNeill will be eligible for parole in 17 years.
+Dr. Martin MacNeill (now deceased) was supposed to be eligible for parole in 17 years.
 According to the prosecution, he premeditated the murder of his wife and killed her in the bathtub after administering some meds.

 Dr. Conrad Murray killed Michael Jackson for money and knew coming in he was risking Michael’s life every time he administered Propofol.
 He is not on death row.